 Pulmonary mucormycosis manifests nonspecifically as fever, dyspnea, and cough.
 Hemoptysis may occur in the presence of necrosis.
 Most patients with pulmonary disease have hematologic malignancies and a history of neutropenia.[59]
 Pulmonary disease frequently occurs with concurrent sinus involvement.

 The signs of pulmonary disease are nonspecific.
-Fevers are often noted.
+Fevers often are noted.
 The lung examination may reveal decreased breath sounds and rales.
 Occasionally, chest wall cellulitis can occur adjacent to the underlying parenchymal disease, given the ability of this infection to cross tissue planes.

 Cutaneous disease manifests as cellulitis, which progresses to dermal necrosis and black eschar formation.
 The progressive black necrotic lesion of cutaneous mucormycosis reflects the vascular invasion characteristic of all forms of the disease.

 Other disseminated forms of mucormycosis may involve the kidneys, bones, heart, and other locations, with symptoms attributed to these organ systems.
-Peritonitis in the setting of continuous ambulatory peritoneal dialysis has also been described.[26]
+Peritonitis in the setting of continuous ambulatory peritoneal dialysis also has been described.[62]

 Central nervous system (CNS) disease manifests as headache, decreasing level of consciousness, and focal neurologic symptoms/signs including cranial nerve deficits.
 Patients with CNS involvement may have a history of open head trauma, intravenous drug use, or malignancy.

 A complete blood cell (CBC) count should be obtained to assess for neutropenia.
-A chemistry panel that includes blood glucose, bicarbonate, and electrolytes is useful to monitor homeostasis and direct correction of acidosis.
+A chemistry panel that includes blood glucose, bicarbonate, and electrolytes is useful to monitor homeostasis and correction of acidosis.
 An arterial blood gas (ABG) study can help determine the degree of acidosis and guide corrective therapy.
+Iron studies may be indicated to assess the presence of iron overload as shown by high ferritin levels and a low total iron-binding capacity.
+In cases of central nervous system (CNS) involvement, cerebrospinal fluid (CSF) findings may include elevated protein levels and a modest mononuclear pleocytosis.
+CSF fungal stain and cultures typically are sterile.
+A CT scan should precede a lumbar puncture to assess for evidence of space occupying lesions, which could lead to herniation.

 Imaging should be used to investigate areas of suspected mucormycosis.
 Because subclinical disease may be present, a thorough history and physical examination are recommended in addition to imaging (CT) of the brain, sinuses, chest, and abdomen.[72]